mauricekorf/CarefullyCausal/README.md

 <br>

-The output of the CarefullyCausal function is shown above and can be broadly classified into the sections: estimand, estimators and assumptions/diagnostics.
+The output of the CarefullyCausal function is shown above and can be broadly classified into the sections: estimand, estimators, and assumptions & diagnostics.
 We go over each part now in more detail.

 ##### Estimand